 You can share the summary with others across the organization, or export your learnings as CSV to analyze trends, upload them into another tool, or share with another group.

 After the sprint retro, most teams need to jump right into working on the next set of deliverables.
-Luckily, you don’t need to jump between tools to bring the learnings from your sprint retrospective into the place where you do work day-to-day: you can add takeaway tasks directly from Parabol into Atlassian Jira or GitHub.
+Luckily, you don't need to jump between tools to bring the learnings from your Scrum retrospective into the place where you do work day-to-day: you can add takeaway tasks or user stories directly from Parabol into Atlassian Jira or GitHub.

-You can always come back to Parabol to see what came out of your past project or sprint retros.
+You can always come back to Parabol to see what came out of your past project or agile retrospective.

 Each team has a dashboard with the tasks that came out of previous retrospectives and meetings, and each team member has an individual dashboard for all the tasks they own.
 That lets team leaders keep track of how their scrum or project team is progressing, and team members stay personally accountable for their tasks.

 Even if work is being done in a variety of other tools, you can use this central hub of meeting takeaways to make sure you're continuing to check back on what you've learned and continuously improving.